Department of Design

 The Department of Design prepares visual communicators for careers in a broad range of creative disciplines including animation, graphic design, illustration, photography and other related fields.
 Students learn to solve complex visual problems and communicate narratives across a wide array of mediums and technologies.

 Graduates from Department of Design professional BFA programs are fully prepared for careers in the following disciplines—

 Animation: Animation majors work in various disciplines that include feature animation studios, visual and special effect studios, entertainment, gaming, and scientific data visualization.

 Graphic Design: Graphic Design majors work in a wide array of design-related disciplines including branding, product design, publishing, interaction design, web design, mobile app development, experience design, service design, motion graphics, and data visualization.
-Designers often work in traditional design studios, interactive agencies, advertising agencies, and corporate design positions as well as design entrepreneurs, freelancers or design management.
+Designers often work in traditional design studios, interactive agencies, advertising agencies, and corporate design positions.
+They also work as design entrepreneurs, freelancers or in design management positions.

-Illustration: Illustration majors work in diverse publishing markets and genres including children's books, young adult fiction, genre fiction, graphic novels, ebooks, editorial, advertising, design, and corporate and institutional publications.
+Illustration: Illustration majors work in diverse genres and publishing markets, including children's books, young adult fiction, genre fiction, graphic novels, ebooks, editorial, advertising, design, and corporate and institutional publications.
 Many illustrators work as concept designers, creating characters, environments, vehicles, and other digital artwork for entertainment productions.
-Other opportunities include licensed products, toys and collectibles, art galleries, festivals, conventions, online exhibitions, and private commissions.
-Illustrators often work in-house for production companies, in design studios, or on a freelance or project basis.
+Other opportunities involve licensed products, toys and collectibles, art galleries, festivals, conventions, online exhibitions, and private commissions.
+Illustrators often work in-house for production companies, in design studios, or as a freelance on a project basis.

-Photography: Photography majors work in many venues and genres, including portraiture, advertising, fashion, architectural photography, journalism, video film, cinematography, editorial publishing, stock photography, conservation and photographic finishing.
+Photography: Photography majors work in many venues and genres, including portraiture, advertising, fashion, architectural photography, journalism, video and film, cinematography, editorial publishing, stock photography, conservation and photographic finishing.
 Other opportunities are available in fine art, educational, medical, travel, and marketing photography.
-Photographers typically work in-house, on a contract basis, freelance, or as entrepreneurs in their own studio.
+Photographers typically work in-house, on a contract basis, as a freelancer, or as an entrepreneur in their own studio.